 Talk of the South is also a source of revenue for Garden & Gun.
 As you can see in the screenshot above, the newsletter features advertising, just as the print and online editions of the magazine do.
 However, the ads aren’t intrusive and are highly targeted and relevant to Garden & Gun’s readership.
 I’d be very interested to see the CTR data of these ads, as I suspect it would be high in comparison to traditional website banners.

 Well, charity: water took an alternate route.
 Once someone donates to a charity: water project, her money takes a long journey.
 Most charities don't tell you about that journey at all -- charity: water uses automated emails to show donors how their money is making an impact over time.
 With the project timeline and accompanying table, you don't even really need to read the email -- you know immediately where you are in the whole process so you can move onto other things in your inbox.

 If you’re not leveraging interactions across every marketing channel like social media, your website, or the content your leads are consuming, it’s as if you’re only listening to your leads 30% of the time.
 Have you ever been on the phone with a sales rep who doesn’t answer your questions and reads straight from a pre-generated script without taking your specific needs into account?
 Did you end up buying from that company?

-Use it to send new subscribers a “welcome” sequence.
+Send new subscribers a “welcome” sequence.
 This is the message that you send to people right after they subscribe to your email list.
-It could contain a link to your lead magnet for an easy download, a thank you for subscribing, and maybe a call-to-action to check out your most popular blog posts.
+It could contain a link to your lead magnet for an easy download, a thank you for subscribing, or maybe a call-to-action to check out your most popular blog posts.
 Every email list needs a welcome series: don’t miss this chance to “woo” your new subscribers and turn them into loyal fans!